dicarlolab/mkturk/public/readme.md

 FixationSizeInches: Size of fixation dot or image (ie FixationUsesSample=1) in physical inches on the screen

+FixationTimeOut: Time in milliseconds that subject has to acquire fixation before fixation dot or image extinguishes.
+If fixation times out, then it is just re-displayed (flashes) and no reward or punishment is administered (ie, trial is aborted)

 FixationUsesSample: FixationUsesSample=0, a fixation circle is shown for subject to touch; FixationUsesSample=1, sample image is shown as the fixation image.
 This allows implementation of a trianing strategy where the subject has to engage the sample image nfixations number of times before the choice screen.

 GridScale (deprecated, replaced by GridSpacingInches): Determines intergridpoint spacing.
 Can think of this as the resolution of grid. gridscale=1 means intergridpoint spacing is equal to the width of the sample image.
 Finer grid resolutions (gridscale<1) can be used for more precise sample positioning.